rcarrata/rcarrata.github.io/_posts/2021-11-26-egress-ip-ovn.md

 kubectl get secret/openshift-gitops-cluster -n openshift-gitops -o jsonpath='\''{.data.admin\.password}'\'' | base64 -d
 ```

-NOTE: you can also login using the Openshift SSO because it's enabled using Dex OIDC integration.
+NOTE: You can also log in using the OpenShift SSO because it is enabled using Dex OIDC integration.

 * Deploy the ApplicationSet containing the Applications to be secured: